 Security testing starts with risk assessment.
 Its’ main purpose is to validate that the system is exploit-proof via cyber-attacks or misuse that could result in data theft, denial of service or irreversible system damage.
 Security testing should never stop.
 When releasing software within a continuous development environment, changes are certain, new bugs arise and the risk of human error is always there.
 Not mention that “Black Hats” never sleep – you either adapt, patch and mitigate vulnerabilities, or risk breaches and service disruption.

 Finding bugs ain’t the main challenge – knowing where to look is.
 Now that we’ve cleared-out the mystery behind QA responsibilities, I bet you’ll think twice before recruiting an “ever-lasting” junior tester, with subpar business either technical understanding.

 In a fast-paced physical and virtual world, continuous deployment and delivery is the norm and heavily investing in QA is no luxury.
 Software companies that see testing as a low priority, or as a gimmick add-on will learn a sour lesson.
-Let’s put it this way: if your projects could be compared to cuisine, releasing software without proper testing is quite similar to cooking “Coq Au Vin” in a rat-infested kitchen – sooner or later, that health inspector will get you and boy – don’t even dream of a Michelin star.
+Let’s put it this way: if your projects could resemble a cuisine, releasing software without proper testing.
+This is quite like cooking “Coq Au Vin” in a rat-infested kitchen. sooner or later, that health inspector will get you and boy – don’t even dream of a Michelin star.

 Cooking aside, It’s high-noon to end this post.
 If you’re into finding out more about testing, make sure to bookmark our blog.